spryker/spryker-docs/docs/scos/dev/back-end-development/zed/adding-navigation-in-the-back-office.md

 2. Replace `{merging_strategy}`with the desired merging strategy type.

-## Adding navigation using the global navigation configuration
+## Add navigation using the global navigation configuration

 After you've [defined a navigation merge strategy](#defining-a-navigation-merge-strategy), do the following to add a controller action to the navigation bar: